Scammers love their victims to be uninformed.

 Never enter your credit card information on the product’s ordering screen until you’re absolutely sure you’re ready to place an order.

-If you’re unsure about a supplement (and even if you’re not), be sure to speak with your physician beforehand.
+If you’re unsure about any of the supplement’s ingredients, be sure to speak with your physician beforehand.

 Whether it’s real estate, gold coins and bullion, or stocks and bonds, investing is necessary for most of us to reach our financial goals.